axlan/tis100-fpga/README.md

 This project was tested with a <http://zedboard.org/product/microzed>.
 This board uses a Zynq 7Z020 to allow communication between an FPGA and a ARM processor.

+For a blog post on some of the design and debug process, check out <https://www.robopenguins.com/tis100-on-fpga/>

 # Prior Work

 My main resource was the links in <https://tis100.complexity.nl/links.html>.
 It had pretty much all the resources I'd need along with source for a bunch of emulators.